carverauto/serviceradar-media/slides.md

 # Go-to-Market Strategy

-**Target market**: Enterprise, Research, and Government sectors with a focus on digital communication analysis
+**Target markets**: Telecommunications, Industrial IoT, Distributed Retail, Edge Computing, Remote Infrastructure

-**Positioning**: The essential tool for managing and analyzing digital interactions across all platforms
+**Positioning**: The essential monitoring solution for environments where traditional tools fail

-**Pricing**: SaaS subscription model with tiered pricing based on data volume and feature set
+**Pricing**: Tiered open-source model with enterprise features and support
+- Community Edition: Free, unlimited nodes, basic monitoring
+- Professional: $89/month, enhanced features, email support
+- Enterprise: $899/month, unlimited features, advanced security, priority support

-**Marketing and Sales**: Inbound marketing, content marketing, targeted outreach to key decision-makers
+**Marketing and Sales**: Open-source community building, targeted outreach to industries with distributed infrastructure challenges

-**Partnerships**: Integrate with popular communication platforms and complementary tools
+**Partnerships**: Technology integration with edge hardware providers, telecommunications equipment providers

 <!--
-Our go-to-market strategy targets businesses drowning in digital communications, offering them a straightforward SaaS solution with flexible pricing.
-We're focused on cutting through the noise with direct marketing and sales efforts, targeting decision-makers who need our tool the most.
-By partnering with leading communication platforms, we ensure ThreadR integrates seamlessly into our clients' workflows, making it the essential tool for managing and analyzing digital interactions.
+Our go-to-market strategy targets organizations struggling with monitoring distributed infrastructure in challenging environments.
+We're focused on building an open-source community first, demonstrating value, and then converting users to paid tiers based on feature needs and support requirements.

+Our pricing model acknowledges that organizations may have hundreds or thousands of monitoring points, so we've created a model that scales with feature usage rather than node count, making comprehensive monitoring economically viable even for large distributed networks.

+By partnering with edge hardware providers and telecommunications equipment manufacturers, we'll ensure ServiceRadar is available as a pre-integrated solution in the environments where it delivers the most value.
 -->

 ---